 By the late 1990s, my professional and family life had settled down, somewhat, and my mother once again took up her mantra, “Write a book.
 You’re a good writer.”
 She was a pro, keeping her taunts to just often enough to fall short of nagging.
 Still, with no experience in writing anything other than technical articles, I hesitated to try my hand at fiction.
 That required writing dialogue and just ask my wife, I’m a man of few words.
 Things changed in 1997 when the local newspaper held a writing contest for Valentine’s Day.
 Out of 1100 entries, making it to the top five finalists shocked me, and I realized that maybe this writer’s gig had something to it after all.

-Twenty-plus years after that first hesitant start, I can’t find enough time to write all the stories floating in my head.
+Twenty-five-plus years after that first hesitant start, I can’t find enough time to write all the stories floating in my head.
 My wife and I moved from Missouri in 2018, where we lived for the past 32 years, and I now realize why “moving” is #6 on the list of life’s most stressful events.
-Our two children are grown and with three teenage grandchildren and a two-year-old grandson to continue Grandparenting 2.0, this “Papa” wears a number of hats.
+Our two children are grown and with three adult grandchildren and a preschool grandson and toddler granddaughter to continue Grandparenting 2.0, this “Papa” wears a number of hats.